How Bengaluru is containing the spread of the coronavirus

 inclusive of Bio-Medical Waste Management and ensure spraying of disinfectant in the Containment Zone.

-extensively in the Containment Zones for effective and sustained sanitization of the
+extensively in the Containment Zones for effective and sustained sanitization of the area.

 Essentials: